dumbo25/unsed_rpi/README.md

 raspi-config must be run before rpi_setup.sh

-Some of the scripts remove pacakges, which isn't really necessary.
+Some of the scripts remove packages, which isn't necessary.
 Removing the packages does save microSD Card space.
-And if any of the packages start services, then these services will not run, which could save some CPU processing time.
+I typically run rPi headless.
+So, I don't need or use the desktop, chrome and so on.

+Removing the packages also prevents any related services from running.
+A service that is unused and running wastes CPU.
 This is more valuable on an RPi0 and of little value on an RPi4.
+But, I do it anyway.

-Other scripts set up harden the RPi from common security hacks.
+Other scripts harden the RPi against common security hacks.

-One script adds rpi_monitor.
+One script adds rpi monitor, wich is a webserver giving stats on your RPi.

 A more detailed description of setting up a Raspberry Pi and the [Raspberry Pi OS is in this link](https://sites.google.com/site/cartwrightraspberrypiprojects/home/steps/setup-raspberry-pi-3-with-raspbian)